arsanchez8128/musicstudiohistory/pages/about.md

 This site is demonstration of CB-GH using a sample collection of objects based on various music studios and instruments.
 What you'll find here includes:

 - a CSV of collection metadata
-- a folder of JPG images or MOV documents
+- a folder of PDF files, JPG images, MP3 recordings, or MOV documents.
 - a link to a youtube video

+{% include feature/audio.html objectid="coll011" %}

 ## Content Usage